smartcontractkit/chainlink-automation/docs/OVERVIEW.md

 In the case of log triggers, results flow is unidirectional through a FIFO queue and to the plugin.

+Q1.
+Does log observer expect duplicated logs in getLogs?
+Alternatively why doesn't log provider just provide ticks to log observer?

+Q2.
+FIFO / Plugin pop needs to be changed.
+No popping, only reads.
+Reads can be fifo / shuffled.

+Q3.
+Needs another provider / some method to guarantee no logs are missed.
+Each log should have either a failure status (locally on a node) or should have an onchain perform.
+Related Question: Does the registry guarantee that checking upkeep on the same log as one which has been previously performed will return false?

 The **Log Event Provider** ([see doc](./LOG_EVENT_PROVIDER.md)) is responsible for fetching logs of active log upkeeps, and act as a data source for the log observer, that will use the log data as an input for each upkeep pipeline.
 Behind the scenes (part of `EvmRegistry`), log filters are managed (un/registered) as upkeeps are added and removed from the registry.